-June 30, 2022 Decem ber 31, 2021
+September 30, 2022 December 31, 2021

-Marketable securities \$ 36,083 \$ 8,226
+Marketable securities \$ - \$ 8,226

-Total 36,083 8,226
+Total \$ 8,226

-At June 30, 2022 and December 31, 2021, the Company's marketable securities consisted of investments in a publicly traded money market mutual fund with a ticket symbol SSPXX.
+At December 31, 2021, the Company's marketable securities consisted of investments in a publicly traded money market mutual fund with a ticket symbol SSPXX.
 The underlying money market instruments were primarily comprised of certificates of deposit and financial company asset backed commercial paper.
-At June 30, 2022, the investment portfolio had a weighted-average maturity of 13 days.
-At December 31, 2021, the investment portfolio had a weighted-average maturity of 13 days.
 At December 31, 2021, the investment portfolio had a weighted-average maturity of 46 days.
-The fund is publicly traded with a ticker symbol SSPXX.

-The gain (loss) recognized in connection with the investment in marketable securities for the three and six months ended June 30, 2022, was insignificant and recorded as a component of interest income in the condensed consolidated statements of operations.
-The gain (loss) recognized in connection with the investment in marketable securities for the three and six months ended June 30, 2021, was insignificant and recorded as a component of interest income in the condensed consolidated statements of operations.
+The gain (loss) recognized in connection with the investment in marketable securities for the three and nine months ended September 30, 2022, was insignificant and recorded as a component of interest income in the condensed consolidated statements of operations.
+The gain (loss) recognized in connection with the investment in marketable securities for the three and nine months ended September 30, 2021, was insignificant and recorded as a component of interest income in the condensed consolidated statements of operations.